weaveworks/wkp-docs/docs/deploying-wkp/cluster-creation-on-eks.md

 ---
-title: "Installing WKP to EKS"
+title = "Cluster creation on EKS"
 ---

 ### Install the dependencies